jundalisay/spblist/content/en/research/ancient/babylonian/enuma/tablet-05.md

 For the 12 months he fixed 3 stars.

-After he had ... the days of the year ... images,
+After he had ... the days of the year ... images.

-He founded the station of Nibiru [the planet Jupiter] to determine their bounds.
+He founded the station of Nibiru [the planet Jupiter] to determine their bounds.*

+{{< n n="Nibiru was a planetoid near Jupiter" >}}

-That none might err or go astray,
-He set the station of Bel and Ea [Enki] along with him.
+That none might err or go astray, He set the station of Bel and Ea [Enki] along with him.

-He opened great gates on both sides,
-He made strong the bolt on the left and on the right.
+He opened great gates on both sides, He made strong the bolt on the left and on the right.

-In the midst thereof he fixed the zenith;
+In the midst thereof he fixed the zenith.

 The Moon-god he caused to shine forth, the night he entrusted to him.

-He appointed him, a being of the night, to determine the days;
+He appointed him, a being of the night, to determine the days.

 Every month without ceasing with the crown he covered him, saying:

-"At the beginning of the month, when thou shinest upon the land, Thou commandest the horns to determine 6 days,
-And on the seventh day to divide the crown.
+"At the beginning of the month, when you shine on the land, you command the horns to determine 6 days, And on the seventh day to divide the crown.

 On the 14th day thou shalt stand opposite, the half....

 When the Sun-god on the foundation of heaven...thee,

 The ... thou shalt cause to ..., and thou shalt make his...